ARON97/Blog/README.md

 Notice the byebug on the console.
 When article_params is typed in the details will be shown.
 When N is typed in it goes to the next line and saves it CTRL + D, goes out of the debugger.
 Debugging tutorial can be found on 096

+User Authentication(Secure Password)
+api.rubyonrails.org/classes/ActiveModel/SecurePassword/ClassMethods.html
+We going to use has_secure_password() in model(user.rb) Gem - gem 'bcrypt', '->3.1.7' - this is the gem that we are going to use.
+Which is added into the Gemfile We also going to need a column called password digest in the users table.
+We using users so it will be in the users table
+The gem 'bcrypt' takes the password string that you entered and creates a one way hash digest of that string and saves it to the database.
+In addition to that it also adds a random bit of data to it, which is called a salt.
+So the string that you come up with is virtually impossible to decrypt.
+If you not going to get the original password back, how are you going to authenticate users later on?
+Answer: It gives you a method called resource.authenticate('password') to compare passwords bundle install --without production, this is to install the gem